 Robles-Ramos is charged with possession of heroin with intent to distribute.
 Figueroa-Roman is charged with possession of heroin with intent to distribute and possession of fentanyl with intent to distribute.
 The defendant’s initial court appearance on the indictment is scheduled for Oct.
 19, 2023, at 2:00 p.m. in courtroom 8.4 before a U.S. Magistrate Judge at the Orrin G. Hatch United States District Courthouse in downtown Salt Lake City.

 U.S. Attorney, Trina A. Higgins, of the District of Utah made the announcement.

-Assistant U.S. Attorneys for the District of Utah are prosecuting the case.
+United States Attorney Brent Andrus of the District of Utah is prosecuting the case.

 The case was investigated under the Organized Crime Drug Enforcement Task Forces (OCDETF).
 OCDETF identifies, disrupts, and dismantles the highest-level criminal organizations that threaten the United States using a prosecutor-led, intelligence-driven, multi-agency approach.

 An indictment is merely an allegation and all defendants are presumed innocent until proven guilty beyond a reasonable doubt in a court of law.